mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

   risk of having to go back to the changes to fix things that come up during QA or after deployment.
 If that happens and indeed things need to be fixed later, the engineer has to get back to code they last touched weeks ago potentially.
-  In the meantime they have moved on though and started to work on something else.
+  In the meantime, however, they have moved on and started to work on something else.
 They will now have to stop working on that new task and build up the mental model for the old task again to be able to fix the bug that was found.
   At the same time, since work on the new task does not progress anymore while